Robust and efficient verification of graph states in blind measurement-based quantum computation: Robust and efficient verification of quantum states in the i.i.d. scenario

-This fact implies the upper bounds for $N_{\rm min}^{\rm iid}(\epsilon,\delta,\lambda,r)$ in \eref{eq:iidNoptUB}.
-In particular, the second inequality of \eref{eq:iidNoptUB} follows from \lref{lem:zetaMono} below.
+This fact implies the upper bounds for $N_{\rm min}^{\rm iid}(\epsilon,\delta,\lambda,r)$ in \eref{eq:iidNoptUB} of the Methods section.
+In particular, the second inequality of \eref{eq:iidNoptUB} in the Methods section follows from \lref{lem:zetaMono} below.

-To illustrate the tightness of the bounds in \eref{eq:iidNoptUB}, the ratio of the second upper bound in \eref{eq:iidNoptUB} over $N_{\rm min}^{\rm iid}(\epsilon,\delta,\lambda,r)$ is plotted in Supplementary Figure~\ref{fig:RatioNubNiid}.
-In addition, the coefficient $\xi(r)$ of the second upper bound in \eref{eq:iidNoptUB} is plotted in Supplementary Figure~\ref{fig:xi_t}.
+To illustrate the tightness of the bounds in \eref{eq:iidNoptUB} of the Methods section, the ratio of the second upper bound over $N_{\rm min}^{\rm iid}(\epsilon,\delta,\lambda,r)$ is plotted in Supplementary Figure~\ref{fig:RatioNubNiid}.
+In addition, the coefficient $\xi(r)$ of the second upper bound is plotted in Supplementary Figure~\ref{fig:xi_t}.